HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 ## LiveSync Pull WCM Design Library

 The LiveSync Pull WCM Design Library command syncs a WCM Design Library in a DX Server with a local folder.
 Pulling the WCM Design Library is a prerequisite for the [Push WCM Design Library feature](#livesync-push-wcm-design-library).
+LiveSync Pull WCM Design Library parameters are case sensitive.
+It allows only the following special characters for filename, folder and libraryname : " $, -,  _,  !, ( )".
+Inside HTML components content, special characters are allowed.

 -   **Command description**